tibs/fish-and-chips-and-kafka-talk/slides.rst

 Apache,
 Apache Kafka,
 Kafka,
-Apache Flink,
-Flink,
 are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries

 OpenSearch and
 PostgreSQL,
 are trademarks and property of their respective owners.

+..
+I think I can omit the ``*`` in the context of the slides

-\*Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd.
+Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd.

 .. -----------------------------------------------------------------------------